stormpath/stormpath-documentation/source/005_auth_n.rst

     - Description

   * - ``accountStore.href``
-    - Specifies an Account Store to try with a link.
+    - Specifies a link to an Account Store to attempt to authenticate against.

   * - ``accountStore.nameKey``
-    - Specifies an Account Store to try with a Name Key.
+    - Specifies the Name Key of an Account Store to try to authenticate against.

   * - ``callbackUri``
     - Specifies one of the Application's Authorized Callback URIs to use.
-Otherwise the flow will default to the first non-wildcard Callback URI.
-(What does that mean? non-wildcard?)
+Otherwise the flow will default to the first Callback URI that does not contain a wildcard.

   * - ``state``
     - Any state that the developer would like persisted through the request.
 It is up to the developer to serialize and deserialize this state.